bampli/doc/docs/content/posts/conflict-in-the-pyramid.md

 ![X 9 6 measures](https://user-images.githubusercontent.com/86032/79129028-dd452600-7d7a-11ea-9eab-491107d7fc51.png)

-Looking at the company's Profit formula, it can be seen that virtually all of its terms are costs, except for Product Sales.
+Looking at the company's Net Profit formula, it can be seen that virtually all of its terms are costs, except for Product Sales.
 Costs also represent most of the company's accounting entries.
 Cost Accounting has met challenges in two World Wars, occupying the # 1 rank since the 1920s.
 Cost savings were the most influential investors and managers around the world to drive Profit.
 However, the fundamentals of Cost Accounting have been shaken over time.
 Terms like "product profit margin" lost their meaning.

 The quality revolution, started by Deming in Japan in the 1950s, went against *Kaizen* , a concept of Japanese culture that other languages need two words to express: continuous improvement.
 In the 1970s, while Toyota was evolving *Just in Time* at full speed, Western companies still preferred to insist on Cost Accounting, seeking sophisticated correlations between fixed costs, products and the process.
 The Japanese opted for Return on Investment as measure # 1, highlighting the difference between Eastern and Western decision-support philosophies.
 The result was the Japanese buying New York in the 80s.